Apex Technical School

 If you want to work with your hands and build a steady career, HVAC is one of the best trades you can choose.
-In New York, trained HVAC technicians are in demand year-round.
+In New York, trained HVAC technicians are widely needed year-round.
 Winters are cold, summers are hot, and people depend on heating and cooling systems that work.

 Getting formal HVAC training will give you the skills to service, install, and repair these systems safely and to code.
 In most cases, employers today prefer to hire candidates with technical school or trade school training over someone who learned on the job.